¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 The Conductive Paste Phenomenon

 When fine chalk particles settle on lighting fixtures, they migrate into the smallest crevices.
 In a humid gym, this dust absorbs moisture, forming a semi-conductive paste.
-If this paste bridges components on a driver’s circuit board, it creates "leakage paths" that lead to intermittent flickering, dimming, or total driver burnout.
+If this paste bridges components on a driver’s circuit board, it creates "leakage paths" that can lead to intermittent flickering, dimming, or total driver burnout.

 Compliance and Safety Standards